 According to research by the International Telecommunications Union, as of 2021, only 4.9 billion people (63% of the world’s population) are using the internet.
 Satellite internet will challenge 5G as the connectivity of choice, helping to address the digital divide in 2022.

-With this in mind Dhruva Space developed the Qualcomm-based Module on Ground (QMG), a switchable connectivity device that enables uninterrupted connection through cellular communication and satellite communication.
+With this in mind Dhruva Space developed the Qualcomm-based Module on Ground (QMG) or 'Bolt', a switchable connectivity device that enables uninterrupted connection through cellular communication and satellite communication.

 Speaking on the win, Krishna Teja Penamakuru, COO, Dhruva Space, comments, “We are thrilled about our momentous win at Qualcomm’s Design in India Challenge 2021.
 Satellite communication technologies have a significant role to play in the way the world can connect now and in the future.
 Dhruva Space recognizes the value of leveraging indigenously-developed Space Technologies to drive success in this Sector, given we have just signed a commercial launch services agreement with NewSpace India Limited.
 We would like to thank Qualcomm India for all the support; and we are looking forward to a long-term collaboration as we move ahead.”